olbrfh/StdImgSrv/README.md

 # StdImgSrv
 Standard Image Server

-Provides the source code of the so called Standard Image Server.
+Provides the source code for the Standard Image Server.
-The Makefile can be used for compilation on standard linux software development environment.
+The Makefile can be used for compilation in a standard linux software development environment.
-Required: openCV and C++ compiler.
+Required: openCV 2 and C++ compiler.

-The eclipse-projects and environment files are added as well.